release-engineering/redhat-repository-validator/README.md

                                            default value is `workspace/validated-repository`
         -vd,--validated-distribution <dir> validate given distribution, verify if current distribution is valid default value is `workspace/validated-distribution`
-        -r,--report <file>                 write generated report into this file, default location for reports is in `workspace/report.txt`

     Example:
         to run against a given validated repository directory, use:
         $ wolf-validator -vr ~/myrepository